| Buying Displayed

 until you can talk with the sales person.
 Ask if there is a

 discount for buying the floor model.
 That would be a second pro.
+If a commissioned sales person can

 see how desperate you are to own that piece of furniture, he or